HackRank/Glitch-Effect/README.md

 extensibility and versioning.

-You can get coins by getting someone to send you some, or turn on Options->Generate Coins to run a node and gene
+You can get coins by getting someone to send you some, or turn on Options->Generate Coins to run a node and generate